Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-We give an in-depth analysis of our design for inter-image invariance learning in this subsection.
-To perform a large amount of experiments needed for the analysis, we adjust the experimental setting to train each model with fewer negative samples or for fewer epochs.
-Specifically, when studying the three main aspects, we train with 4096 negative samples for 100 epochs and perform a set of experiments progressively.
-For pseudo-label maintenance study, we use random negative sampling and zero-margin decision boundary.
-For sampling strategy study, we use online pseudo-label maintenance and zero-margin decision boundary.
-For decision boundary study, we use online pseudo-label maintenance and semi-hard negative sampling.
-When conducting the ablation on $\lambda$ in Equation~\eqref{eq:final loss}, we train with 4096 negative samples for 200 epochs.
-Besides, we use online pseudo-label maintenance, random negative sampling and zero-margin decision boundary.
-We keep the other hyper-parameters in Section~\ref{subsec:details} unchanged.
-As a result, we obtain relatively lower performances.
+We conduct a comprehensive empirical study for inter-image invariance learning in this subsection.
+To perform a large amount of experiments needed for the study, we adjust the experimental setting to train each model with fewer (4,096) negative samples or for fewer (100) epochs while keeping the other hyper-parameters in Sect.~\ref{subsec:details} unchanged\footnote{In practice, we observe that adopting 4096 negative samples or 100 pre-training epochs does not affect our empirical observations.}.

+Specifically, when studying the three main aspects (\ie, pseudo-label maintenance, sampling strategy, and decision boundary design) in Sect.~\ref{subsubsec:properties}, we train with 4,096 negative samples for 100 epochs and perform a set of experiments progressively: for pseudo-label maintenance study, we use random negative sampling and zero-margin decision boundary; for sampling strategy study, we use online pseudo-label maintenance and zero-margin decision boundary; for decision boundary study, we use online pseudo-label maintenance and semi-hard negative sampling.
+When conducting the further analysis in Sect.~\ref{subsubsec:further analysis}, we adopt exactly the same setting as in Sect.~\ref{subsec:details} (\ie, 200-epoch pre-training with 16,384 negative samples), except for the ablation on loss weight $\lambda$ in Eq.~\eqref{eq:final loss}, where we train with 4,096 negative samples and use online pseudo-label maintenance, random negative sampling as well as zero-margin decision boundary.
+As a result, we obtain relatively lower performances in most cases.
 However, these experiments aim at better understanding the properties of InterCLR and provide a useful guidance on how to design each component for inter-image invariance learning.
-Throughout the section, we take NPIDv2-InterCLR as the prototype for empirical study and use the standard benchmarks from Section~\ref{subsec:benchmark} to measure the quality of learned representations.
+Throughout the section, we take NPIDv2-InterCLR as the prototype for empirical study and use the standard benchmarks from Sect.~\ref{subsec:benchmark} to measure the quality of learned representations.